cfo vs finance director

 Reporting Structure

-• Finance Directors often report to the CFO or another senior finance executive, and their responsibilities are more operational in nature.
+Finance directors usually answer to the CFO or other senior finance leaders.
+Their duties are more functional in character.

 Skill Set and Experience